 All You Need To Know About CBD

 There is no doubt that CBD has generated an amazing amount of buzz as a wellness product, and for good reason.
-With CBD legal almost everywhere in the country, CBD has gone from a rarely mentioned alternative remedy for seizures and the like to a booming industry focused on treating a wide variety of ailments.
+With CBD legal almost everywhere in the country, CBD has gone from a rarely mentioned alternative remedy to a booming industry focused on treating a wide variety of ailments.

 But despite its newfound popularity, to the majority of the population, little is known aside from anecdotal accounts.
 From proper use to knowing which company to trust to reading and interpreting lab results provided by manufacturers, there is a lot to know.
 Below, we asked the experts some of the most pertinent questions about CBD.

 CBD, which is short for cannabidiol, is a chemical compound from the cannabis plant.
 It’s a naturally occurring substance found in both industrial hemp and the marijuana plant.
 Unlike THC, which is also found in these plants, it does not have psychoactive properties.